Affiliate links on Android Authority may earn us a commission. Learn more.

 If you came here hoping to find a clear winner, we’re sorry to say that it’s more nuanced than that.
 As we’ve covered, both platforms offer excellent fitness and health tracking features, high-end hardware, and data-packed applications.

-The best Apple Watch is clearly the better smartwatch (if you own an iPhone, that is).
-Its high-resolution display and tight integration with iOS make for an all-around stellar experience.
-The Apple Watch is customizable, stylish, and can be (at times) affordable.
-It’s also incredibly versatile, making it a great fit for the office or the gym.
-The platform is made even better thanks to Apple Fitness Plus.
-For those willing to pay, the service is a convenient way to stay motivated and on track.
+A recent Apple Watch is clearly the better smartwatch (if you own an iPhone).
+Their high-resolution display and tight integration with iOS make for an all-around stellar experience.
+They’re also customizable, stylish, and can be affordable.
+Apple Watches are also incredibly versatile, making them a great fit for the office or the gym.

 Apple Watches are the better smartwatches, while Garmin watches should be your first pick for training.

-Garmin watches have their strengths too.
+Garmin watches have their strengths, too.
 Garmin’s wearables lineup covers virtually every price point from $150 to $1,000 and up.
 Whether you’re looking for a basic activity tracker or a do-everything fitness watch, you’re bound to find something in Garmin’s stable.
-We would also recommend choosing Garmin’s ecosystem for training purposes.
-Garmin’s fitness platform and workout analysis are more developed than Apple’s, though the latter continues to improve.
+We especially recommend choosing Garmin’s ecosystem for training purposes.
+Garmin’s fitness platform and workout analysis are simply more developed than Apple’s.

 Garmin’s devices also offer more buttons for navigation than all Apple Watches.
 Many Garmin users cite this as a major strength of the platform’s devices.
 A touchscreen can be hard to use when sweaty or wearing gloves.
 The Apple Watch Ultra is the first Apple Watch to add an Action button to address the issue.

-Finally, there’s one major area where Apple just can’t seem to make any progress, and that’s battery life.
-Sure the Apple Watch Ultra offers improvement, but its battery life is still woefully short compared to many Garmin devices.
-Buy a Garmin watch if you don’t want to have to worry about battery life.
+Finally, there’s one major area where Apple can’t seem to make any progress, and that’s battery life.
+The Apple Watch Ultra line offers improvement, but battery life is still woefully short compared to many Garmin devices.
+Buy a Garmin watch if you don’t want to have to worry about charging daily.
 It’s as simple as that.

 Which ecosystem do you prefer: Apple or Garmin?